bitmark-inc/docs/bitmark-references/bitmark-sdk/action.md

 txID, err := bitmark.Transfer(params)
 ```

-The sender can transfer a bitmark to another account without additional consent.

 ## Countersigned transfer

 For some scenario, the developer want to get a permission from the receiver before we transfer a property to it.
 In the case, you will submit a two-signature transfer.

 ### Propose a bitmark transfer offer

+The current owner of a bitmark can propose a transfer offer for another account.
+The actual ownership transfer won't happen until the receiver accepts the offer.

 ```javascript
 let params = Bitmark.newTransferOfferParams(receiverAccountNumber);